Global Existence of Non-cutoff Boltzmann Equation in Weighted Sobolev Space: Introduction

 In the present paper, we consider the Boltzmann equation in $d$-dimension:

-where the unknown $F(x,v,t)$ represents the density of particles in phase space, and spatial coordinate $x\in\Rd$ and velocities $v\in\Rd$ with $d\ge 2$.
+where the unknown $F(x,v,t)$ represents the density of particles in phase space, with spatial coordinate $x\in\Rd$ and velocities $v\in\Rd$ with $d\ge 2$.
 The Boltzmann collision operator $Q(F,G)$ is a bilinear operator defined for sufficiently smooth functions $F,G$ by